Copper hovers near eight-year high as Chinese holiday starts

 CHILE SUPPLY: Rough seas and a shortage of containers have bogged down shipments of copper cathodes from Chile, the world's largest producer, and could continue to slow exports.

-MARKETS/DOLLAR: Global shares rose for a ninth day whilel the dollar ended a run of weakness that had helped metals by making them cheaper for non-US buyers.
+MARKETS/DOLLAR: Global shares rose for a ninth day while the dollar ended a run of weakness that had helped metals by making them cheaper for non-US buyers.

-TIN: The premium for cash tin over the three-month contract briefly surged to $3,000 at tonne, more than double its level on Wednesday, pointing to an acute shortage of metal.
+TIN: The premium for cash tin over the three-month contract briefly surged to $3,000 at tonne on Wednesday, pointing to an acute shortage of metal.